-ECSE teacher candidates must earn a grade of B or better &
+ECSE teacher candidates must earn a grade of B or better & meet the ECSE teacher competencies.

 C+ 77-79.9% Average.
 Performance reflects a minimal level of competency attainment, understanding, and skill.
 It does not meet graduate-level and professional standards.